cangjie-bot/cangjie_tools/cjpm/doc/user_guide.md

 └── cjpm.toml
 ```

-The `demo/src/pkg0/pkg0.cj` file must be a Cangjie code file that complies with the package management specification.
+The `demo/src/pkg0/pkg0.cj` file must be a Cangjie code file that complies with the project management specification.
 It does not need to contain functional code, as shown below:

 ```cangjie
 package demo.pkg0